 The operating partner model

-For DACH Mittelstand companies specifically, the operating partner model addresses a structural constraint.
-Most mid-market Geschäftsführer do not have the budget or the organisational complexity to justify a Chief AI Officer.
-They do not need another C-level hire.
-They need a strategic relationship with a partner who can serve as a fractional AI leadership function — present enough to understand the business deeply, expert enough to make sound technical recommendations, and structured enough to build capabilities rather than create dependencies.
+For the DACH Mittelstand this addresses a real constraint.
+Most mid-market Geschäftsführer have neither the budget nor the organisational complexity to justify a Chief AI Officer, and do not need another C-level hire.
+They need a fractional AI leadership function — close enough to understand the business deeply, expert enough to make sound technical calls, and disciplined enough to build capability rather than create dependency.

 The decision framework DACH CEOs need